On this page

-How To Migrate/Switch From MapBox iOS SDK to MapTiler SDK Swift
+How To Migrate/Switch From Mapbox iOS SDK to MapTiler SDK Swift

 This tutorial provides guidance on transitioning from Mapbox iOS to the MapTiler SDK Swift.
 If you currently use Mapbox’s iOS SDK, switching to MapTiler Swift is straightforward.